-Wisconsin’s Medicaid plans for elderly, blind or disabled provide health care for those who are:
+Wisconsin’s Medicaid plans for the elderly, blind, or disabled provide health care for those who are:

-- With family income at or below the monthly program limit, and
+- With family income at or below the monthly program limit

 Family Planning Only Services

-Family Planning Only Services Program provides certain family planning-related services to prevent unplanned pregnancies.
+The Family Planning Only Services Program provides certain family planning-related services to prevent unplanned pregnancies.
 This coverage is for both men and women.
-Covered services are limited to family planning and related services like testing and treatment of sexually transmitted diseases/infections (STDs/STIs).
+Covered services are limited to family planning and related services like testing and treatment of sexually transmitted diseases/infections.

 Long-Term Care covers a variety of topics.
 This page puts these topics into categories based on individual needs.

 Wisconsin Well Woman

 Well Woman covers certain screenings for some of the most common women's health concerns.

 The Wisconsin Chronic Disease Program (WCDP) offers assistance to Wisconsin residents with chronic renal disease, hemophilia, and adult cystic fibrosis.